Disability - The Facts

 1

-The disabled face inequality on many fronts as illustrated in this chart.
+The disabled face inequality on many fronts as shown in UK disability statistics: Prevalence and life experiences.
 Take a look at other truths below:

 2